-AI Act, cit. supra, Annex III, pt 4 (post-compromise): "AI systems intended to be used for recruitment or selection of natural persons, notably for placing targeted job advertisements, screening or filtering application, evaluating candidates in the course of interviews or tests; (b) AI systems intended to be used to make or materially influence affecting the initiation, promotion and termination of work-related contractual relationships, task allocation based on individual behavior or personal traits or characteristics, or for monitoring and evaluating performance and behavior of persons in such relations."
+444 AI Act, cit. supra, Annex III, pt 4 (post-compromise): "AI systems intended to be used for recruitment or selection of natural persons, notably for placing targeted job advertisements, screening or filtering application, evaluating candidates in the course of interviews or tests; (b) AI systems intended to be used to make or materially influence affecting the initiation, promotion and termination of work-related contractual relationships, task allocation based on individual behavior or personal traits or characteristics, or for monitoring and evaluating performance and behavior of persons in such relations."

-information seems to be interpreted as a confession of guilt of sorts.
-The reasoning seems to go as follows: if the defendant did not wish to share information, it must be because they 'have something to hide' in terms of their compliance with a legally prescribed duty to care or applicable safety requirements.
-In other words, non-compliance with a procedural duty (to disclose information) constitutes the basic fact (indicium) that gives rise to the presumption of fault i.e. non-compliance with a substantive duty (to observe applicable technical legislation).
-This procedural-to-substantive leap is rather 'light': it is similar to presuming that when a person skips lunch, it is because they have an eating disorder (which might be the case, but additional evidence would be needed for this inference to hold).
+seems to go as follows: if the defendant did not wish to share information, it must be because they 'have something to hide' in terms of their compliance with a legally prescribed duty to care or applicable safety requirements.
+In other words, noncompliance with a procedural duty (to disclose information) constitutes the basic fact (indicium) that gives rise to the presumption of fault i.e. non-compliance with a substantive duty (to observe applicable technical legislation).
+This procedural-tosubstantive leap is rather 'light': it is similar to presuming that when a person skips lunch, it is because they have an eating disorder (which might be the case, but additional evidence would be needed for this inference to hold).